-A normal load is twelve to nineteen (12-19) credit hours per semester.
+A normal load is 12-19 credit hours per semester.
 The normal load may be exceeded under the following circumstances:

-- On the recommendation of the Academic Advisor, the Department Chairperson may approve as many as nineteen (19) hours if the curriculum of the department specifically calls for more than eighteen (18) hours.
+- On the recommendation of the Academic Advisor, the Department Chair may approve as many as nineteen (19) hours if the curriculum of the Department specifically calls for more than eighteen (18) hours.

-- On the recommendation of the Academic Advisor and on the approval of both the Department Chairperson and the appropriate Academic Dean, a student may schedule an overload not to exceed twenty-three (23) hours if all of the following conditions are met: 1) The student has a 3.00 cumulative average (minimum); 2) if during the previous semester, the student carried twelve (12) or more hours; and 3) if while carrying 12 or more hours during the previous semester, he/she did not fail any course and earned a 3.00 grade point average (minimum).
+- On recommendation of the Academic Advisor and the approval of the Department Chair and the appropriate academic Dean, a student may schedule an overload not to exceed twenty-three (23) hours if all of the following conditions are met: 1) the student has a 3.00 cumulative average (minimum); 2) if, during the previous semester, the student carried twelve (12) or more hours; and 3) if, during the previous semester, he/she carried twelve (12) credits and he/she did not fail any course and earned a 3.00 grade point average (minimum).

 For all course overloads, students will pay a fee equivalent to the cost-per-credit for each hour that exceeds nineteen (19) credits.

-The minimum course load for full-time status is twelve (12) credit hours per semester.
-A full-time student is normally expected to complete thirty (30) credit hours of course-work each academic year (Fall, Spring and Summer terms); and must complete a minimum of twenty-four (24) hours of course work each academic year to qualify for financial aid.
-In addition, full-time students must meet the academic regulations stated elsewhere on this page.
+The minimum course load for a full-time status is twelve (12) credit hours per semester.
+A full-time student is normally expected to complete thirty (30) credit hours of coursework each academic year (fall, spring, and summer terms); and must complete a minimum of twenty-four (24) hours of coursework each academic year to qualify for financial aid.
+In addition, full-time students must meet the academic regulations stated elsewhere in the University Catalog.

 Regular class attendance is a vital part of the educational process.
 Students are required to attend all classes.
 If a faculty member chooses to evaluate attendance as part of a grade for a course, such a policy must be written in the syllabus, which is distributed at the beginning of a course.
 The policy must state what part of the course grade is based on attendance and how individual absences will be assessed.
 If a faculty member declines to integrate attendance as part of a course grade, under no circumstances may a student’s final grade be reduced solely because of class absences.